wakoopa/diddy/README.md

       end
     end

-Every step, needs to return true.
+Note: every step, needs to return true.
 If not: the step fails.
 Make sure you define your steps so that they always return a true or false depending on it's action.

 ## Scoping